florianbecker/Innovation-IT-python-unicode/README.md

 ---------------- -------------------- ---------------------------------------- --------- -------------------------- ---------------- --------
 /dev/nvme0n1     AA000000000000000131 INNOVATION��IT                           1         512,11  GB / 512,11  GB    512   B +  0 B   S0614B0G
 ```
-As you can see, there are two signs or multibyte char with defect unicode output.
+As you can see, there are two signs of multibyte char with defect unicode output.

 # fdisk
 ```bash